AbdelrahmanHamdyDev/maleem/README.md

 **Maleem** is a Flutter-based personal expense tracker that helps you manage income, expenses, and track your spending using grouped categories and multiple money sources.

-## 📦 Current Features
+## Features

-- 🔹 Hive local database setup
-- 🔹 Models for `Expense`, `ExpenseGroup`, and `MoneySource`
-- 🔹 Home screen UI
-  - Horizontal list of money sources at the top
+- Manage multiple money sources with custom colors
+- Create and assign expenses to groups
+- Filter expenses by group or money source
-  - Vertical list of expenses at the bottom
+- Delete expenses using swipe
-- 🔹 Dummy data support to simulate real usage
+- Data stored locally using Hive

-## 📂 Project Structure
+## Project Structure

 ```
 lib/